getnacelle/nacelle-js/starters/nuxt-2/README.md

 To learn more about Nuxt.js, take a look at the following resources:

 - [Nuxt.js Documentation](https://nuxtjs.org/docs) - learn about Nuxt.js features and API.
-- [Learn Nuxt.js](https://nuxtjs.org/tutorials) - a setup of helpful Nuxt.js tutorials.
+- [Learn Nuxt.js](https://nuxtjs.org/tutorials) - a set of helpful Nuxt.js tutorials.

 You can check out [the Nuxt.js GitHub repository](https://github.com/nuxt/nuxt.js)